Jump to content

 Van Nelle Factory

 The Van Nelle Factory can be reached by bus 38 from Rotterdam Central Station.
-Cars can park in one of the parking lots just outside the site, opposite the main entrance.
+Cars can park in one of the parking lots just outside the building, opposite the main entrance.

 Advertisement